oVirt/ovirt-site/source/infra/repository-mirrors.html.md

 Do you want to become a mirror?
 Do you have some bandwidth to spare?

-Drop us a line at [mailtoinfra@ovirt.org infa] and tell us about yourself!
+Drop us a line at [infa](mailto:infra@ovirt.org) and tell us about yourself!
 You just need to pass us a public ssh key, and once set up you'll be able to rsync from our site with the following command:

        rsync -rltHvvzP mirror@linode01.ovirt.org:/var/www/html destination/dir